mk270/ocaml-prolog/README.md

-A trivial Prolog interpreter in OCaml.
+A trivial Prolog interpreter in OCaml, originally by Karol Stosiek et al.

 This tool optionally provides a *non-deterministic* implementation of unification.
 The motivation for this is to generate dissimilar strings